-Parents often have deep emotional fears, and big questions, such as:
+Parents may have deep emotional fears, and big questions, such as:

 Is there another answer – something other than being trans?

-First, one must understand that very few people question their own gender in this way.
-It is very uncommon for a person who is not transgender to reach a point where they are internally asking themself ‘Am I transgender?’.
-In our broad experience, the answer is almost always ‘Yes’.
+First, it’s important to understand that very few people question their own gender in this way.
+It is very uncommon for a person who is not transgender to reach a point where they are asking themself “am I transgender?”.

 By the time children start puberty, they usually know how their gender feels, and will express it if they feel safe to do so.
 Many children know this at a much younger age, some report knowing since they were a toddler.